zhannamatuzak/lizard-my-pet/README.md

 Ensuring the successful implementation of user stories is fundamental to this project.
 It involves testing to confirm that the delivered features align with specified criteria.

 To access comprehensive details, including acceptance criteria and tasks for each user story, please refer to the linked project above.
 Additionally, each story is categorized with a labeled indicator, signifying its importance to the overall functionality and acceptability of the site.
+The user stories are closely aligned with their respective epics (Full User Managment, Manage posts, Create, Editing and Deleting Experiences), and three epics are organized under the milestone "Create the full Backend and Frontend".
+For a detailed view of user stories, please refer to the 'Testing.md' document."

 ### Scope